 Computer Science with Management

 Looking to combine a degree in Computer Science with a good grounding in the world of business?
-Our Major in Computer Science can be combined with a Minor in Management Studies to create a degree that will stand you in good stead for any business role that requires an understanding of IT.
+We offer a BSc in Computer Science with Management that will stand you in good stead for any business role that requires an understanding of IT.

 What's the difference?